ritikamangla/QSalience/README.md

   - `t5`
   - `tiny-llama`

+3. Your prediction will be on MODEL_NAME_prediction.csv

-(Optional) To run the evaluation script and reproduce our results:
+4. (Optional) To run the evaluation script and reproduce our results:

 ```
 CUDA_VISIBLE_DEVICES="" python evaluate_score_final.py --model_name="MODEL_NAME"